Injury epidemiology, prevention and control

 Yes - this unit is a postgraduate elective in Public Health

-The unit may be completed by non-award students (ie without enrollment in a full post-graduate degree).
-Students can also enroll in this course and earn credit to be accrued toward future enrollment in an approved course of study at the University of Sydney
+The unit may be completed by non-award students (ie without enrolment in a full post-graduate degree).
+Students can also enrol in this course and earn credit to be accrued toward future enrolment in an approved course of study at The University of Sydney

 This course is delivered online.
 It offers practical case studies, online discussion with leading injury control professionals and content developed by leaders in injury prevention and control from across Australia